Mkdenno/event-application/README.md

 ![Screenshot from 2022-06-26 15-55-19](https://user-images.githubusercontent.com/104482846/175815206-c023dcd5-a7ff-4597-9d94-022407b87b4b.png)
 ## Technologies Used

--HTML - which was used to develope the structure off the pages.
+-HTML - which was used to develop the structure off the pages.

 -CSS - which was used to style the User Interface.